minthittun/node-js-ts-clean-architecture/README.md

 ## About this project

-This project demonstrates a clean architecture approach in Node.js using TypeScript.
-It includes well-defined layers for entities, use cases, controllers, and frameworks.
+I've built a Node.js REST API project using TypeScript and MongoDB, adhering to a clean architecture.
+Additionally, I've included a Dockerfile and Docker Compose configuration for straightforward containerization.
+I hope this provides a simple yet effective starting point for implementing clean architecture in Node.js.

 ## Directory structure